media

 • We must protect the privacy and safety of our donors and the recipients of our help.
 We work in countries under dictatorship and authoritarian regimes; these can be dangerous places where revealing a recipient's identity could seriously endanger their life.

-How much of the total budget do we spend on operation?
+How much of the total budget do we spend on operations?

 Our operating costs for central overheads, support, and fundraising are between 7% and 11% (8.7% in 2022) of the total budget.
-We try to minimize these operating costs so that the most of the available money is used to directly help those in need, and we are successful in doing so.
-This is also why we are supported by foreign organisations and donors.
+We try to minimise our operating costs so that most of the available money is used to help those in need, and we are successful in doing so.
+This is why we are supported by foreign organisations and donors.
 You can read more about our finance management here.

 What are our salaries?